apache/druid/docs/operations/auth-ldap.md

 ### Check your LDAP connection

-Verify that your LDAP connection is working by testing it with user credentials.
+Test your LDAP connection to verify it works with user credentials.
 Later in the process you [configure Druid for LDAP authentication](#configure-druid-for-ldap-authentication) with this user as the `bindUser`.

 The following example command tests the connection for the user `myuser@example.com`.
 Insert your LDAP server IP address.
 Modify the port number of your LDAP instance if it listens on a port other than `389`.